"Ladies and gentlemen, I have a grave announcement to make...

 Is There Water on Mars?

-Water cannot stay in liquid form on Mars because the atmospheric pressure is too low.
-However, there is a lot of water in the form of ice and even prominent ice caps ( Figure below ).
+It was previously believed that water cannot stay in liquid form on Mars because the atmospheric pressure is too low.
+However, there is a lot of water in the form of ice and even prominent ice caps (Figure below).
 Scientists also think that there is a lot of ice present just under the Martian surface.
-This ice can melt when volcanoes erupt, and water can flow across the surface temporarily.
+This ice can melt when volcanoes erupt, and water can flow across the surface.

 The north polar ice cap on Mars.

 Scientists think that water once flowed over the Martian surface because there are surface features that look like water-eroded canyons.
-The presence of water on Mars, even though it is now frozen as ice, suggests that it might have been possible for life to exist on Mars in the past.
+The presence of water on Mars suggests that it might have been possible for life to exist on Mars in the past.

 Two Martian Moons